ernestkorir/React-group-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my partner and reviewers of the code for helping make the site better.
+I would like to thank Microverse and my partner for the guidances throughout the Project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>